bioidiap/bob.db.replaymobile/doc/index.rst

 .. todo::
   Upload this documentation to PythonHosted (to review)

-The `Replay-Mobile Database <http://www.idiap.ch/dataset/replayattack>`_ for face spoofing consists of 1200 video clips of photo and video attack attempts to 40 clients, under different lighting conditions.
+The `Replay-Mobile Database <http://www.idiap.ch/dataset/replaymobile>`_ for face spoofing consists of 1200 video clips of photo and video attack attempts to 40 clients, under different lighting conditions.
 This database was produced at the `Idiap Research Institute <http://www.idiap.ch>`_, in Switzerland.

 If you use this database in your publication, please cite the following paper on your references:

+TODO: Should be changed
 .. code-block:: latex

   @INPROCEEDINGS{Chingovska_BIOSIG-2012,